Translate

 Incredibly, we had found one down and waited whilst it rested.

-You can see its huge size: it can reach 125cm or 49 inches in length and weigh up to 7.8kg or a whopping 17.2 lbs.
+You can see its vast size: it can reach 125cm or 49 inches in length and weigh up to 7.8kg or a whopping 17.2 lbs.

 Then, with a slow lumbering run down the hillside, it was airborne again.
 It felt strange as we heard the pounding on the ground as it ran.
 That said, they are the size of a large dog!